directvt/vtm/doc/apps.md

 ## Desktop Region Marker

-The Desktop Region Marker is used to quickly navigate the desktop by double-left-clicking on an instance in the taskbar.
+The Desktop Region Marker is used to quickly navigate the desktop by left-clicking on an instance in the taskbar.
 The region title can be set using the clipboard text data by right-clicking once on the region frame (swap clipboard text with title text).

 ## Tiling Window Manager